 Although I still share stories about adoption here, you're more likely to find me writing about travel, family activities and mom hacks (AKA things that save time and recipes my kids will eat without making gagging noises, which is always a win, right?)

-I was invited to attend Disney Social Media Moms Celebration in 2017 and that allowed me to meet some people, have some experiences and make some connections that served to be the pivot point for my writing.
-2017 and 2018 brought a ton of travel opportunities and those experiences caused me to re-evaluate and restructure my life.
+2017 and 2018 brought some travel opportunities that served as a pivot point for this blog and for me as a person.
 While I don't claim the title “minimalist” (because my closet is a horror show) I look for ways to reduce the amount of money and time I spend on “stuff” and instead focus on getting outside, getting out of my comfort zone, and exploring with my family.
 I believe travel teaches us diversity, humility, problem-solving and it helps our family to be a stronger team.

 My writing has also appeared in The Washington Post, Scary Mommy, Babble, Woman's Day, Good Housekeeping, Ravishly, Your Tango, SheKnows, The Huffington Post, Mamalode, What the Flicka, Blunt Moms, The Good Men Project, Mamapedia, xo Jane, Mamamia, Collective Bias, Red Tricycle and Role Reboot.